Gravesend Grammar School: Names and styles of the school

-The 2009-year group also included a Fleet House form.
-Originally called (Rain)Bow the 30 pupils belonged to the older five houses; in 2012 these pupils received Fleet House ties replacing their original House tie.

-Head Student team and prefects

-Each year, a head student and a team of five deputies are elected from the Lower Sixth (Year 12).
-Several weeks before the Easter holiday, any student wishing to stand for either position must submit a manifesto to the Head of Year.
-Hustings are then held, in which the candidates put forward their ideas and reasons for wishing to be elected.
-The Year 12 cohort and staff vote then for their choices for head student and deputies.
-The candidates with the most votes then have an interview with the headteacher and the successful candidates are announced just before the term ends.
-As the school now has a mixed Sixth Form the team is also mixed.

-There are a number of school prefects, ranging from subject prefects to pastoral ones in charge of areas of the school such as the library or the canteen.
-All members of the prefect and head student teams are issued a blue shield-shaped badge engraved with their position.

 Sixth form

 The Sixth Form currently contains approximately 300 students, studying A Levels in a variety of subjects.
 Each week there is a "General Education" session for the Lower Sixth, attracting various speakers, such as the local MP or, for example, representatives from Israeli and Palestinian Support Charities.
 The school also provides free "Driveability" sessions for the Year 12 students that outline the various risks and responsibilities of learning to drive.
 There are several extracurricular clubs specifically for the Sixth Form, including Clinics, where students can opt in smaller, more intimate classes to help them secure the top grades.
 These include an A+ computing course, and a Film Club.

 Careers

 Pupils begin to prepare for career choices in Year 9, where they start to have one lesson a fortnight being taught various aspects of careers, including interview techniques and a lecture how to write CVs.
 These lessons continue until the end of Year 11.
 In addition, all Year 10 pupils have a week's work experience in a variety of organisations, ranging from local schools to companies in Kent and in London.
 They also have group careers interviews with a Connexions advisor, with one on one sessions if requested.
 The school has a vast Careers Library that any student can use, containing prospectae and information from various universities, as well as information about possible career paths.